Eighth Avenue (Manhattan): Southernmost section

 The southernmost section is known solely as Eighth Avenue between Abingdon Square and Columbus Circle.
 This portion of Eighth Avenue has carried traffic one-way northbound since June 6, 1954.

 Since the 1990s, the stretch of Eighth Avenue that runs through Greenwich Village and its adjacent Chelsea neighborhood has been a center of the city's gay community, with bars and restaurants catering to gay men.
 New York City's annual gay pride parade takes place along the Greenwich Village section of Eighth Avenue.
 Also, along with Times Square, the portion of Eighth Avenue from 42nd Street to 50th Street was an informal red-light district in the late 1960s, 1970s, and 1980s before it was controversially renovated into a more family friendly environment under the first mayoral administration of Rudolph Giuliani.

+The Midtown section of Eighth Avenue was frequented by tourists by the 21st century, and the sidewalks in Midtown were widened to accommodate increased crowds.
+However, that section of the avenue also experienced cleanliness issues, and homeless and mentally ill people were prevalent.
+In addition, due to the sidewalk-widening projects, parts of Eighth Avenue narrow to two lanes in Midtown.

 Central Park West

 North of Columbus Circle, the roadway becomes Central Park West (abbreviated to CPW).
 Unlike many Manhattan avenues, CPW has traffic running in two directions, and its address numbering system is different from that of the rest of Eighth Avenue.
 As its name indicates, CPW forms the western edge of Central Park.
 It also forms the eastern boundary of the Upper West Side.
 It runs 51 blocks from Columbus Circle (at 59th Street, or Central Park South) to Frederick Douglass Circle (at 110th Street, or Cathedral Parkway).
 The gates into Central Park along its western edge are: Merchants Gate at 59th Street, Women's Gate at 72nd, Naturalists Gate at 77th, Hunters Gate at 81st, Mariners Gate at 85th, Gate of All Saints at 96th, Boys Gate at 100th, and Strangers Gate at 106th.
 Central Park West's expensive housing rivals that of Fifth Avenue on the Upper East Side.

-Several famous residences are located on Central Park West, including:
+Several notable residences on Central Park West include: